-For example, thoroughly reading and understanding your rental agreement, ensuring you understand the document.
+You should carefully read your rental agreement, ensuring you understand the document.
 This will give you an idea of any notice you will need to give on moving out of the property.
 It will also help you understand any work that may need to be done in order to qualify to receive your deposit back in full once you have moved.

 For example, it may state that the house or flat needs to be professionally cleaned with no stains, marks or scuffs on flooring and any cosmetic alterations such as paint or hooks for pictures needing to be put back to their original state.

 Once you have read through your agreement and understood the timelines in terms of your commitment, as well as any waiting time in terms of moving into your new property, you will be able to select a move date that fits accordingly.

-When buying a property or moving from a property you own it can be a little more tricky to find a suitable date to secure as your official day of moving.
-This is especially true when you are part of a chain of movers waiting for properties to become available to move, therefore having an external force which dictates when you will be able to physically move.
+When buying a property or moving from a property you own, it can be more difficult to find a suitable date to secure as your official day of moving.
+This is especially true when you are part of a chain of movers waiting for properties to become available, therefore having an external force which dictates when you will be able to physically move.

 Much of the timing in this situation will be down to the terms of agreement between yourselves and current home owner.
 For example, they may have not found a new home and therefore will not agree to move out until they have found one.
 This can mean a very long time to wait before being able to set a date.
 Equally, if the current home owner has any other issue with their new home or other challenges such as a large amount of contents to pack and move, then this can equally delay the process.